rbowsley/lamplighthelp/source/29-1-0_Staff_Management_Module:_Set-up.markdown

    - Show timesheets combined across {{project}}s: if you choose this option, then {{Lamplight}} will take time logged in {{work}} records across all {{project}}s into account rather than just the one that you are in.
 This is only relevant if you have more than one {{Lamplight}} {{project}}.
    - Include records in timesheet for which {{staff}} had attendance type(s): you decide whether you only want to include records in the timesheet where {{staff}} have attended, or whether other attendance types should also be taken into account.
 To pick more than one role press Ctrl and click.
-   - Include records in timesheet for which {{staff}} members had attendance role(s): this can be useful where a member of {{staff}} is also a {{vol}} or a {{user}}.
+   - Include records in timesheet for which {{staff}} members had attendance role(s): this can be useful where a member of {{staff}} is also a {{volunteer}} or a {{user}}.
 You can restrict the records which count to towards the timesheet so that they only relate to times when they are listed as {{staff}}, or you can choose to include all records, regardless of their role, in the timesheet.
 To pick more than one role press Ctrl and click.

 ###### staff module